0kraven/PakSimLookup/README.md

 ---

 ## VPN Installation
 Vpn is required to make connection with database.
 OpenVPN is highly recommended for its reliability and ease of use.
 I have provided configuration file for vpn connection you can use that file.
-If open vpn does not work you can use **riseup vpn**, there are plenty of vpn available.
+If open vpn does not work you can use `Riseup VPN`, there are plenty of vpn available.
 You can use this command in powershell `winget search vpn`.
 Below are the commands to install Python and OpenVPN in Windows and Linux:

 ### 💻 Windows (PowerShell)
 To install Python and OpenVPN, run the following commands in your powershell: